Overview and Roadmap of Team Automata: Communication Properties

 Weak receptiveness is inspired by the notion of weak compatibility in~\cite{BMSH10} and also corresponds to unspecified reception in the context of $n$-protocol compatibility in~\cite{DOS12} and lazy request in \emph{contract automata}~\cite{BBDLFGD20}.
 We are not aware of compatibility notions concerning responsiveness.
 In~\cite{CC02}, it is captured by deadlock-freedom and in~\cite{DOS12} it is expressed by part of the definition of bidirectional complementary compatibility which, however, does not support choice of inputs as we do.

 The relationship between deadlock-freedom, used in different variations in the literature, and our communication properties inspired by de Alfaro and Henzinger~\cite{DH05} is subtle.
 Note that the distinction between our input and output actions is not relevant for the more traditional notions of deadlock and that two types of deadlocks are often distinguished: global and local (cf., e.g., \cite{ABBJSZ18}).
+In short, global deadlock is a property of the whole system/composition (i.e., no further interaction is enabled), whereas local deadlock is a liveness failure of a component or subsystem within that system/composition (i.e., some component(s) can no longer progress while the system/composition as a whole can).
+Clearly, global deadlock implies local deadlock but not vice versa, which illustrates the importance of studying local deadlocks: proving only global deadlock-freedom may ignore situations in which part of the system is permanently deadlocked, while the rest can continue to execute.

 Weak receptiveness and weak responsiveness can be used to guarantee (global) deadlock-freedom, in the sense of BIP~\cite{GS05}, choreography automata~\cite{BLT20}, or stuck-freeness in multi-party session types~\cite{SY19}.
 This requires some assumptions (e.g., on the synchronisation types) and we refer to~\cite{BHK20a} for a more detailed discussion.
 Global deadlock-freedom does, however, not imply (weak) receptiveness.
 Consider, for instance, a system state where Alice can send either a message $a$ or a message $b$ to Bob, but Bob can only receive $a$.
 This state is deadlock-free but it is not receptive, since Alice can never send $b$.
 Similarly, global deadlock-freedom does not imply (weak) responsiveness.
 Consider, for instance, a system state where Alice can receive $a$ forever, Bob can receive $b$ forever, and Carol can send $a$ forever.
 If no other participants exist, then this state is deadlock-free but it is not responsive, since Bob can never receive $b$.